 When two parties enter into negotiation for an agreement, such as the sale of a business, the parties should seek to formalise the terms of the discussion prior to signing a legally binding document.
+This gives the parties a chance to process what fulfilling the terms of the contract will mean, and clarify anything before it is too late to make changes.
 If you are interested in signing an agreement with another party, it is important to record the terms that have been agreed upon in order to protect your business assets and resolve future disputes.

 What is a Heads of Agreement?

 A Heads of Agreement is a non-legally binding document that records the proposed terms during the negotiation phase.
-It is an effective precursor to a legally binding document, expressing exactly what is to be included in a proposed agreement and what is not to be included.
+It is an effective precursor to a legally binding document, expressing exactly what you will include in a proposed agreement and what you will leave out.

 While not enforcing both parties to reach an agreement, the document is a gesture of good faith by evidencing both parties commitment to proceed with a binding agreement.
 The Heads of Agreement ensures that both parties can continue negotiating the final terms of the agreement, make the relevant enquiries before reaching a conclusive decision and exclude third parties from entering into negotiations.

 Other key reasons why parties should use a Head of Agreement include:

-- It’s a mechanism for resolving disputes to clarify to both parties what is included in the agreement
+- It’s a mechanism for resolving disputes to clarify to both parties what the end Agreement will include

 - Protects business assets, information and employees from the negotiating party